ta543/ta543/README.md

 This microservice handles all the logic related to key codes and trial activations.

 **Generating Key Codes:**
-- Admins generate new key codes and assign them to specific salespeople who are responsible for using them to activate their own trials.
+- Admins generate new key codes and assign them to specific sales people who are responsible for using them to activate their own trials.

 **Handling Trial Activation Requests:**
 - When a salesperson submits a trial activation request, the service validates: